Corporate Governance

 - Stock remuneration is granted as the Company’s shares and cash equivalent to the amount of the Company’s shares converted to market value through the trust upon retirement.

-- The ratios of remuneration by type are structured so that the higher the position, the greater the weight of performance-linked remuneration, and the ratio for the company’s President when performance target goals have been attained is set so that the ratio of basic remuneration, annual bonus and stock remuneration stands at 6:2:2.
+- The ratios of remuneration by type are structured so that the higher the position, the greater the weight of performance-linked remuneration, and the ratio for the Company’s President when performance target goals have been attained is set so that the ratio of basic remuneration, annual bonus and stock remuneration stands at 2:1:1.

-The Company pays only basic remuneration to Outside Directors and Audit & Supervisory Board Members, given their roles of supervising and auditing management from an independent and objective standpoint.
-Directors who concurrently serve as Executive Directors of operating companies shall not be paid the Stock Remuneration from the Company.
+The Company pays only basic remuneration to Outside Directors and the Directors who are Audit & Supervisory Committee Members, given their roles of supervising and auditing management from an independent and objective standpoint.
+Directors who concurrently serve as Executive Directors of operating companies shall not be paid the annual bonus or the Stock Remuneration from the Company.

 Annual bonus